mrsilver76/sidebyside/README.md

 |Source code (zip)|ZIP archive of the source code|
 |Source code (tar.gz)|TAR.GZ archive of the source code|

-NEED TO CHANGE INSTRUCTIONS HERE BECAUSE IT IS DIFFERENT FOR WINDOWS AND OTHER USERS.

-> [!TIP]
+### Windows users
+- Download the `.exe` file for your platform (e.g. `SideBySide-0.9.0-win-x64.exe`).
-> There is no installer.
-Just download the appropriate file and run it from the command line.
+- No installation or extraction is needed - just run it from the terminal with arguments.

-### Linux/macOS users
+### Linux and macOS users
+- Download the `.zip` file for your architecture (e.g. `SideBySide-0.9.0-linux-arm64.zip` or `SideBySide-0.9.0-osx-arm64.zip`) and extract it.

-* You will need to install the [.NET 8.0 runtime](https://dotnet.microsoft.com/en-us/download/dotnet/8.0/runtime).
+- You will need to install the [.NET 8.0 runtime](https://dotnet.microsoft.com/en-us/download/dotnet/8.0/runtime).
-* Don't forget to make the file executable: `chmod +x SideBySide-x.x.x-<your-platform>`
+- Make the binary executable: `chmod +x SideBySide-0.9.0-<your-platform>`
+- Ensure that the extracted `.so` (Linux) or `.dylib` (macOS) file is in the same directory as the binary - this is required for the native ImageMagick bindings to work.
+- Run it from the terminal with your desired arguments.

 ### Platform testing notes